 - Average maximum cost of lawn re-sodding (installation): $1 per square foot

-Reasons to Re-Sod a Lawn
+Reasons to Re-Sod A Lawn

 Although it might seem like re-sodding should be less expensive than sodding a lawn for the first time, it is actually a more expensive and time-consuming process.
 This is because re-sodding a lawn starts with removing any existing vegetation from the ground.
 Although homeowners might use a shovel to dig up existing roots, weeds and grass, professionals will typically use a large sod cutter to remove squares of grass at a time.
 Once the terrain is bare and as flat as required for proper drainage without erosion, new sod can be installed on the ground.
-This is done in rows, and each square of sod gets placed on the ground one at a time until the entire surface area is completely covered.
+This is done in rows, and each square of sod gets placed on the ground one at a time until the entire area is completely covered.
 Then, a large sod roller is used over the surface of the grass to press it into the soil.
 The final step involves watering the sod, which is something that needs to be done several times a day for the first three days after installation.

-Advantages of Lawn Re-Sodding
+Advantages Of Lawn Re-Sodding

 Despite the expense, there are certainly some major advantages to re-sodding a lawn.
 Of course, having a brand new lawn that looks lush, healthy and green is perhaps the biggest advantage of them all, but that is far from the only reason.
 Here are some of the most common benefits of re-sodding a lawn: